paolodeangelis/pyVoltLab/README.md

 Monte Carlo model using ASE python library

-# MC-MACE: Voltage Profile Generation
+# Voltage Profile Generation
-This repository provides the implementation for generating voltage profiles as presented in the paper:
+This repository provides the implementation for generating voltage profiles as presented in the preprint:
 **["Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT"](https://doi.org/10.48550/arXiv.2511.22504)**.

 ## Installation